-It should be noted that while the Direct Entry NP program is a great choice for those students who hold a non-nursing bachelor’s degree, they will still have to complete certain courses depending on their undergraduate degree as a prerequisite for admission in a Direct Entry NP program.
+It should be noted that while the Direct Entry NP program is a great choice, they will still have to complete certain courses depending on their undergraduate degree as a prerequisite for admission in a Direct Entry NP program.

-Since some schools use “accelerated” and “Direct Entry” interchangeably when it comes to the context of advanced nursing programs, an “Accelerated” nursing program could mean already having an RN license to apply, so you will need to do some research to make sure you’re going for the right program.
+Since some schools use “accelerated” and “Direct Entry” interchangeably when it comes to the context of advanced nursing programs, an “Accelerated” nursing program could mean you already have an RN license.
+Therefore, you will need to do some research to make sure you’re going for the right program.